About the Award

 Nansen saw that one of the biggest problems facing refugees was the lack of internationally recognized identification papers.
-His solution, which came to be known as the "Nansen passport," was the first legal instrument for the international protection of refugees.
+He established the first legal instrument to bestow international protection to refugees.
+This document came to be known as the ‘Nansen passport’.

 As the first High Commissioner for Refugees, Nansen organized a relief programme for millions of Russians affected by the 1921-1922 famine.
 For his crucial work, he was awarded the Nobel Peace Prize in 1922.